The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 4.4.
 Percentile-Based Statistics#

-In Section xxx we computed the arithmetic mean, which identifies a central point in a distribution, and the standard deviations, which quantifies how spread out the distribution is.
+In Section xxx we computed the arithmetic mean, which identifies a central point in a distribution, and the standard deviation, which quantifies how spread out the distribution is.
 And in Section xxx we computed Pearson’s skewness, which indicates whether a distribution is skewed left or right.
 One drawback of all of these statistics is that they are sensitive to outliers.
 A single extreme value in a dataset can have a large effect on mean, standard deviation, and skewness.

 An alternative is to use statistics that are based on percentiles of the distribution, which tend to be more robust, which means that they are less sensitive to outliers.
+To demonstrate, let’s load the NSFG data again without doing any data cleaning.

 from nsfg import read_stata